alilotfi90/Stochastic-0L-System-Inference/README.md

 2. **Q2**: Construct a stochastic L-system that globally maximizes the probability of generating the sequence (possibly summing over all derivations).

-This code implements Theorem 5.1 from the paper (and related results) using [scipy’s SLSQP optimizer](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html).
+This code implements Theorem 4.1, Corollary 4.2 and Theorem 5.1 from the paper (and related results) using [scipy’s SLSQP optimizer](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html).